hooh-hooah/hooh-hooah.github.io/tutorials/trouble-shooting.md

 # Trouble Shooting

-Was it not going well?
-It's time to fix some problems.
+Something is not going well?
+Fortunately I already suffered from the issues that you've been experiencing.

+Let's see if your issue is one of the case.

 ## Things we can't fix.